 - c) The student place is on a self-financing course that is closed, i.e. the course is not open to any suitably qualified candidate, for example, courses specifically for particular employers; - d) The student place is funded by the Welsh European Funding Office (WEFO) through the European Social Fund's Knowledge Economy Skills Scholarships which are part of the Higher Skills Wales programme; - e) Funding for the student place, or for FT UG/PGCE new-regime students, the tuition fee, is paid from a public source and not directly by the student (via loan/grant or, for example, themselves, their employer or other private source).
-For example, WG, NHS, Home Office; - f) For part-time and PGT and old-regime FT UG students, if the student place is funded from private sources;
+For example, WG, HEIW, NHS, Home Office; - f) For part-time and PGT and old-regime FT UG students, if the student place is funded from private sources; - g) Funding for the student place is provided through a specific HEFCW scheme, for example, the degree apprenticeship scheme;